-OnBoard allows you to create annotations directly on the pages within the board book.
-There are four different types of annotations: the Sticky Note, Highlighter, Free Text, and the Freehand drawing tool.
+OnBoard allows you to create annotations directly on the pages within the meeting book.
+There are four different Annotation Tools: Highlight, Underline, Squiggly Line, Note, Free Text, and the Free Hand drawing tool.
 Annotations can be created from any of the supported web browsers or mobile applications.
 Notes created on one device can easily be referenced or changed on a different device!

 The Annotation Toolbar

 Once you have your Meeting Book open, (from the Calendar page, click a meeting, then click "Annotate" on the document toolbar above the Meeting Book to change into Annotate mode.

 This will bring up the Annotation menu below the toolbar.

 This toolbar has several functions.
 The left half of the Annotation Toolbar are the Annotation Tools that you can select.

 The lighter section on the right half contains the selected Annotation Tool's Options.
 In this screenshot, Highlight is selected, so the Options show the different colors available for the Highlight tool.

 To the far right side of the Annotation Toolbar are the Undo and Redo buttons for adjusting your Annotations from this session.

 In this screenshot, from left to right, we have the Highlight, Underline, Squiggly, Note, Free Text, and Free Hand tools.
 Here are some examples on how each one of these can be used.
 (NOTE: Please keep in mind that the exact sequence of actions may differ between devices.
 Especially between a web browser on a computer and a touch-screen mobile device.)

 Using the Highlight Tool